 - The Merian Gardens are located just a few blocks from St. Jakobs Park, and easily reachable by tram or bus.
-Check the website (German only) for access information, and to see what is blooming.

 - Be prepared for a walk: there are many trails along several levels as well.
 Much, but not all, of the grounds is wheel-chair accessible.

 - Find the rhododendrons, and you can access the nature park Park im Grünen, with its children’s playground, dinosaur statue and cycling path.

 - Café Merian is open from 9:00 am until sundown.
 Its terrace is a great place for a break after meandering through the beautifully tended gardens.

 Gardens of Switzerland

 Merian Gardens is the first German Swiss member of the prestigious Association of Gardens of Switzerland.
 Others in the network are located in Canton Ticino: the Scherrer Morcote (Lugano), Parco di Villa Helleneum – Museum of Sculptures and the Parco Ciani Lugano, the Parco di San Grato Carona (Lugano), the Parco Botanico Isole Brissago (Locarno), the Parco delle Camelie Locarno and the Parco Museo Vincenzo Vela Ligornetto (Mendrisio).

 Member gardens in the network are characterized by a high level of care and have an educational mission as well.
 The network contributes to the dissemination of knowledge about the art history of gardens and botany through meetings, courses and publications.